Megyn Kelly: Gun policy

-In response to the Minneapolis Catholic school shooting in August 2025, Kelly argued on The Megyn Kelly Show that broad gun reform would be ineffective in the United States given the prevalence of firearms and constitutional protections under the Second Amendment.
-She stated that “the bad guys are the ones who get them.
-You would just be disarming the law-abiding ones,” explaining that individuals intent on committing mass violence would either obtain guns illegally or find other means to carry out attacks.
-Kelly said she supported targeted interventions for individuals with serious mental health concerns, adding that “putting red flags all over people who have serious mental health histories and trying to take their guns away, I'm with you.
-I'm actually more to the left on that issue than a lot of my conservative friends.”
+In response to the Minneapolis Catholic school shooting in August 2025, Kelly said on The Megyn Kelly Show that broad gun reform would be ineffective in the United States given the prevalence of firearms and constitutional protections under the Second Amendment.
+She stated that "the bad guys are the ones who get them.
+You would just be disarming the law-abiding ones", saying that individuals intent on committing mass violence would either obtain guns illegally or find other means to carry out attacks.
+Kelly said she supported targeted interventions for individuals with serious mental health concerns, adding that "putting red flags all over people who have serious mental health histories and trying to take their guns away, I'm with you.
+I'm actually more to the left on that issue than a lot of my conservative friends."

-Instead, Kelly advocated for increased armed security at schools and adjacent institutions, stating that “we need more good guys with guns on soft targets,” and called for improvements in the mental health system.
-She also criticized media and political discussions that focus primarily on gun control, arguing that such debates distract from practical measures that would protect children.
-Kelly argued that while the United States cannot eliminate every threat, it could take concrete steps to better secure schools and other vulnerable locations, reiterating her view that gun control is not the answer.
+Kelly has called for increased armed security at schools and adjacent institutions, stating that "we need more good guys with guns on soft targets", and called for improvements in the mental health system.
+She has also criticized the media and political discussions that focus primarily on gun control, saying that such debates distract from practical measures that would protect children.

-Israel–Hamas conflict

-In an August 2025 discussion with Rep. Marjorie Taylor Greene about the Gaza war, Kelly said that while she believes children in Gaza are starving and hurting, she blames Hamas, arguing that Hamas has stolen aid and uses the suffering of children for propaganda purposes.
-She also described the Palestinians as "very good manipulators of media," adding that she no longer trusts casualty figures released by Hamas, and said Israel was "losing the propaganda war" as a result.
+2026 Iran war

+On the March 2, 2026, episode of The Megyn Kelly Show, Kelly criticized Trump's policy of military intervention against Iran, which triggered backlash from Trump.
+In response to the deaths of U.S. service members in the 2026 Iran war, Kelly stated, "No one should have to die for a foreign country", that "I don't think those four service members died for the United States.
+I think they died for Iran or for Israel", and that "This is clearly Israel's war."

+Immigration issues

+On the June 25, 2026 episode of The Megyn Kelly Show, Kelly criticized Haitian immigrants in the US for not assimilating to American culture and said "We don’t want you!" as well as “We don’t care if you’re offended.
+Get out!
+Go home!
+Go back to f***ing Haiti!”
+These comments were made as a reaction to a Supreme Court decision allowing the Trump administration to take away Temporary Protected Status for Haiti and Syria.